-It’s unclear if National City will suffer anymore layoffs, considering they just announced 4,000 new cuts last week.
+It’s unclear if National City will suffer anymore mortgage layoffs, considering they just announced 4,000 new job cuts last week.

-There had been speculation for months regarding a National City takeover or even a collapse, with potential suitors ranging from heavyweights Wells Fargo and Chase to cross-town rivals KeyCorp.
+There had been speculation for months regarding a National City takeover or even an outright collapse, with potential suitors ranging from heavyweights Wells Fargo and Chase to cross-town rivals KeyCorp.

-The merger, which should cost roughly $2.3 billion, is expected to close by year-end.
+The proposed merger, which should cost roughly $2.3 billion, is expected to close by the end of the year.